 If you are self-employed and had at least $400 in self-employment income, you also have to file.
 Furthermore, there are other circumstances where you should file a tax return, even though your income is below the thresholds.

-US expat taxes are different in many ways from the tax returns that you may have filed while living in the United States.
-While there are additional requirements for expats, there are also many opportunities for Americans abroad.
+Expat taxes are different in many ways from the tax returns that you may have filed while living in the United States.
+While there are additional requirements for expats, there are also many tax benefits for Americans abroad, such as:

 Through these exclusions, deductions and credits, many US expats can reduce or even eliminate their US tax burden.